 - Future medical expenses

-In some cases, you may receive invoices from hospitals and physicians.
+In some cases, you may receive invoices from hospitals and physicians for you car accident medical bills.
 You could also have pending bills for procedures and tests, including radiology tests, blood tests, and more.
 If you need rehabilitation and occupational therapy, it may lead to additional fees.